qpzmtb/VT-Trend/Attack Trends (JUNE REVIEWER).md

 - People tend to use password based on their personal information.
 _________
 ### 👉 Dictionary Attack:
-- Hackers attempt to crack passwords with using Dictionary.
+- Hackers attempt to crack passwords with using this list.
-- “Dictionary” is a word list of generic terms and names (like the name of a specific person, countries, rivers and mountains, fruits and vegetables etc..).
+- It is a word list of generic terms and names (like the name of a specific person, countries, rivers and mountains, fruits and vegetables etc..).

 **COUNTERMEASURE**:
 - use strong and unguessable password.
 _________
 ### 👉 Password List Attack:
-- Hackers attempt to crack passwords with using Password List.
+- Hackers attempt to crack passwords with using this List.
-- “Password List” is the list of the passwords leaked from many compromised companies.
+- it is the list of the passwords leaked from many compromised companies.
-- Password Lists are shared in hackers’ community in the dark web and updated frequently.
+- they are shared in hackers’ community in the dark web and updated frequently.
-- If you use the same passwords for several services, that means your accounts are vulnerable to Password List Attack (people tend to share the same password with several services, because it is easy to remember).
+- If you use the same passwords for several services, that means your accounts are vulnerable to this Attack (people tend to share the same password with several services, because it is easy to remember).

 **COUNTERMEASURE**:
 * use unique passwords for each service